 - Symbiotes of Spider-Man lore (Venom, Carnage, you know the guys) may fit the bill, and are about as empathic as a weapon could get.
 Their level of personality has crept up over the years though to the point they're more like characters.

-weapon tool from Steelgrip Starkey And The All-Purpose Power Tool.
+- The eponymous tool from Steelgrip Starkey and the All-Purpose Power Tool.
 It will only work for Steelgrip because he is pure of heart.
 He lampshades this trope when he says it feels like the APPT is silently communicating with him.

 - Thurim's hammer in Requiem Chevalier Vampire will zaAAARRRRCHZZZCHZPTp those who are not worthy.

-- Even Superman isn't worthy of it — the one time he wielded it, Odin lifted the enchantment because of the crisis at hand.
+Even Superman isn't worthy of it — the one time he wielded it, Odin lifted the enchantment because of the crisis at hand.
 Wonder Woman, however, apparently is.
 Which actually makes sense when you consider that "worthiness" is judged by Odin's standards, and thus a true warrior spirit (including a willingness to kill but only when it's absolutely necessary, something Wonder Woman has demonstrated but Superman has not) would likely be part of the equation.

 - Doctor Strange's Eye of Agamotto serves powerful wielders of light magic.
 On at least two occasions Strange ventured too far into dark magic and the Eye refused to work for him.

 - Nikolai Dante has his weapons crest, as do the other Romanovs — in Nikolai's case, this causes swords to burst forth from his hands at the moment of battle.

 - What Kyon's new weapon in Kyon Big Damn Hero appears to be.